phenschke/table-ocr/README.md

 ```

 ## Notes
 - The default model is Gemini-2.5-Flash-Lite.
-You can change the used model in config.py
+You can change the used model in config.py.
+Gemini-2.5-Flash likely delivers better performance at ~5x cost.
 - Problems can arise when there are remains of the previous/next page on the left/right edge of scanned images.
 You can try to solve this via prompting, changing the `IMAGE_PROCESSING_CONFIG` in `config.py` to automatically crop sides, or manually cropping.
 - The UI stores data in the `ocr_data/` directory at the repository root (created automatically)